HeidelbergCement (ETR:HEI) Given a €88.00 Price Target at Deutsche Bank Aktiengesellschaft

-Deutsche Bank Aktiengesellschaft set a €88.00 ($103.53) target price on HeidelbergCement (ETR:HEI) in a report published on Tuesday, Borsen Zeitung reports.
+Deutsche Bank Aktiengesellschaft set a €88.00 ($103.53) price objective on HeidelbergCement (ETR:HEI) in a report issued on Tuesday morning, Borsen Zeitung reports.
 The firm currently has a buy rating on the basic materials company’s stock.

 HeidelbergCement AG, together with its subsidiaries, produces and distributes cement, aggregates, ready-mixed concrete, and asphalt worldwide.
 It provides cement products, including special cements with targeted characteristics, special geotechnical building materials, and a range of binders.
 The company also offers natural stone aggregates, such as sand and gravel; crushed aggregates comprising stone chippings and crushed stones; and concrete/ready-mixed concrete for use in the construction of tunnels or bridges, office buildings, or schools, as well as for the production of precast concrete parts consisting of stairs, ceiling elements, or structural components.